Thomas-Bradford/Personal/AguaClara_Interactive_Tutorial_Sept18.md

 2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
 What is the difference between the three?

+Hydrogen: Run runs the indicated code, whether an individual line or a block of highlighted code.
+Hydrogen: Run and Move Down runs the indicated code and moves the cursor to the next line.

 ```python
 from aide_design.play import*